FantacherJOY/Arabic-text-classification/README.md

 # Arabic-text-classification
-This project is about arabic document classification.
-The documents contained three class.
-And ISRI Stemmer was used to stemm the text.
-6000 texts was used to build the bag of word with respective classes and feature used as the number of occurrence.
-Three classifier was used to classify the documents and the Nave Bayes classifier had shown the best classification among them.
+This project is about Arabic document classification.
+The documents contained three classes.
+And ISRI Stemmer was used to stem the text.
+6000 texts were used to build the bag of words with respective classes and features used as the number of occurrences.
+Three classifiers was used to classify the documents and the Naive Bayes classifier had shown the best classification among them.